chappjc/dcrspy/README.md

     -c, --cmdname=         Command name to run.
 Must be on %PATH%.
     -a, --cmdargs=         Comma-separated list of arguments for command to run.
+                           The specifier %n is substituted for block number at execution, and %h is substituted for block hash.

-The command name must be an executable (binary or script) on your PATH, which is $PATH in *NIX, and %PATH% in Windows.
+The command name must be an executable (binary or script) on your shell's PATH, which is `$PATH` in *NIX, and `%PATH%` in Windows.

+TODO: Delay execution, or run after data saving is complete.

 ### Command Arguments